Haden Hill Park: Former features

-Football fields
+Past usage and events

+The Glasgow Evening News of 19 September, 1891 reported that Joseph Darby had claimed a new record of 12 feet 11 inches for one backward jump at Haden Hill Park Fete.
+The report appeared to question the feat by adding "this seems somewhat 'steep' considering the previous record was 11 feet 8½ inches".

+In June 1929, open-air classes for school children were held in the park.
+Topics covered included "Clothing and the Seasons", "Sunshine and Artificial Light" and "Exercise and Health".

 There have been two football fields laid out in the grounds.
 One was in the grassy bowl, made in 1949, the other in the 9-acre field and was opened in 1953.
-Both had been discontinued by the 1970s.
+Both had gone by the 1970s.
+In the 1970s the park hosted whippet racing organised by the Cradley Heath Whippet Racing Club.
+The Club was formed in 1957 in a revival of a traditional Black Country sport popular among the chain-makers of Cradley Heath.

+Attractions that included a fun fair and Second World War re-enactment display for Cradley Heath's second annual carnival were staged at the park in July 1987.

-Par 3 golf course
+Corngreaves par 3 golf course

 In 1977, a Municipal nine-hole Par 3 Golf Course was created on land associated with Corngreaves Hall, to the immediate west of the nine-acre field which had been incorporated into the Park in 1922.
 In the nineteenth century a mineral railway ran across this land connecting various collieries with the Dudley Canal.
 A section of the former railway's embankment was used as one of the tee locations; the green being 100 yards away in the valley below.
 In 1985, the nine acre field itself was incorporated into the golf course, making it an eighteen-hole course, again all holes being par 3.
 The course was closed in 1999 and planted over with trees, turned into a nature reserve and incorporated back into the park, including the land formerly belonging to Corngreaves Hall.

 Related nearby properties

 Haden Hill Leisure Centre

 In 1976, a modern leisure centre was built to the north of Haden Hill House, on the piece of land known as Temple Meadow, purchased by the Council in 1922 and partly incorporated into the park.
 The Leisure Centre hosted the 1981 John Courage English Professional Snooker Championship.

 Old Hill Cricket Club and Old Hill Tennis Club

 To the north west of the Park is the ground of Old Hill Cricket Club and the courts of Old Hill Tennis Club.
 These sites, formerly owned by Haden-Best, were leased out for sporting use in 1884 and were purchased by a charitable trust in 1934 for the benefit of the respective clubs.
 Old Hill Cricket Club is one of the most successful clubs in England, winning the ECB National Club Cricket Championship at Lord's in 1984, 1985, 1987 and 1993, and being runners-up in 1989.
 Its former players include seven internationals.